nordcraftengine/learn-nordcraft/README.md

 # Learn Nordcraft 2025

-This repository includes supporting materials, assets and copy-pastable URLs and code snippets for the Learn Norcraft video course.
+This repository includes supporting materials, assets, copy-pastable URLs and code snippets for the Learn Norcraft video course.

 Click on each bullet point below to go to the relevant section of the [Nordcraft documentation](https://docs.nordcraft.com) for more detailed information.